Gareth Bale looks for a fresh start as golden stay in Madrid turns sour - KRDO

 Those moments’ strength, speed and spectacular acrobatics showcased the very best that Bale’s game has to offer and more than repaid the $132.9 million fee Real paid Tottenham Hotspur for his services.

-That his time in Madrid, then, has apparently come to such an unhappy end is a shame for all parties involved.
+That his time in Madrid, then, has come to such an unhappy end, with Tottenham confirming a season-long loan deal on Saturday, is a shame for all parties involved.

 For Bale, he won’t get the send-off that his accomplishments deserve and at perhaps any other club would have earned him legend status, while the fans, due to the animosity many hold towards him, will never truly get to enjoy the success he’s brought them.